Debt vs. equity financing: What you need to know

 Business lines of credit

 Similar to a business credit card, business lines of credit give users a revolving line of credit.
+You can use it for things like equipment or inventory purchases, or to cover payroll.
 While interest rates are often higher than for long-term loans, the requirements to qualify aren’t as strict.
 A business line of credit may be right if you can’t qualify for a business loan but still want to build business credit and get extra funds to help with business cash flow.

 Invoice factoring